ankerx/task-manager/README.md

-crud app with typescript react and tailwind
+crud app with typescript react, contextapi and tailwind